LoopKit/loopdocs/docs/loop-3/add-cgm.md

     If either the G6 or the G7 has permission to write to *Apple Health*, then *Loop* will delete the *Loop* glucose data in *Apple Health* that are older than 3 hours and newer than 1 week.
 The *Dexcom* app will write its glucose values to Health when each value is 3 hours old.

+### Libre

+The Libre plugin for Loop, [LibreTransmitter](https://github.com/dabear/LibreTransmitter#libretransmitter-for-loop), connects directly via Near Field Communication (NFC) during pairing (for some sensors) and via Bluetooth (direct to sensor or direct to a transmitter attached to the sensor) for regular readings.
+No other app is needed.

+* Libre 1 are supported but must use a third-party transmitters (miaomiao and bubble transmitters are supported)
+* European Libre 2 can be used directly or via transmitter
+* American Libre 2 is not supported
+* Libre 3 is not supported

+!!! tip "Connecting to Libre"
+    First reading for a new sensor will often take 2-4 minutes.
+This is due to some technicalities on how the Libre sensor announces its presence via bluetooth.

+There are solutions for some Libre 3 but they cannot reside on an iPhone.
+The Android solution can be uploaded to Nightscout, with Loop using Nightscout as a Remote CGM; but this requires internet access to continue closed-loop performance.

+Part of the problem with Libre sensors is that there are differences in region, type and "security generations" which makes it hard to account for all variants.
+For example, the Libre 2 US has a different "security generation" than European Libre 2 sensors (different encryption in the data transmitted over bluetooth).

+Libre 3 sensors have started appearing as well, but are unsupported.
+Other Libre sensors that are unsupported: Libre Pro, Libre H, Libre Sense Glucose Sport Biosensors.

 ### Medtronic Enlite CGM

 The Medtronic Enlite CGM is only available if you have connected it to your compatible Medtronic Pump.